edgexfoundry/edgex-docs/docs_src/design/adr/0024-system-events.md

     edgex/system-event/core-metadata/device/add/device-onvif-camera/# - only add device system events for device-onvif-camera edgex/system-event/core-metadata/device/#/#/onvif-camera - only device system events for devices created for the onvif-camera device profile
     ```

-!!! note
-    The `owner` is optional based on the `Type` and may not be meaningful in some future use cases.
-The `profile` is specific to the [System Events for Devices](https://docs.edgexfoundry.org/2.3/design/ucr/0001-System-Events-for-Devices/) use case.
-Future cases may omit these and/or add use case specific items as appropriate to the publish topic.

 #### Consumers